KRQK

-KRQK (100.3 FM, "La Ley") is a commercial radio station that is licensed to Lompoc, California, United States and serves the Santa Maria—Lompoc area.
+KRQK (100.3 FM, "La Ley") is a commercial radio station licensed to Lompoc, California, United States, and serves the Santa Maria—Lompoc area.
 The station is owned by American General Media and broadcasts a regional Mexican music format.

 History

 KRQK was signed on December 18, 1979 at the 100.9 FM frequency by Sunshine Wireless of California, broadcasting a top 40 format.
 In 1985, Sunshine Wireless sold KRQK and its AM sister station KLLB (1410 AM) to Crystal Broadcasting Inc. for $1.75 million.

 In January 1989, then-Album-oriented rock formatted KRQK applied to the Federal Communications Commission to change frequencies to 100.3 FM; the request was granted the following year.
 On December 22, 1989, Crystal Broadcasting sold KRQK and its AM counterpart, then known as KTME, to Nova Broadcasting-Santa Maria, headed by Gregg Peterson, for $1.47 million.
 The station pair changed hands once again in May 1993, when Nova Broadcasting sold the combo to Padre Serra Communications for $450,000.
 The new owner then flipped KRQK to a regional Mexican format.

 In September 1999, Padre Serra sold KRQK to Bakersfield-based American General Media for $1.3 million.

 On January 18, 2010 at 11:30 a.m., high winds in the Santa Maria area triggered a power outage that knocked several stations off the air, including KRQK.
 The station resumed broadcasting one hour later under generator power.